 On the winter solstice, the sun rises, again in Charlottetown, at 7:52 AM and sets at 4:28 PM.

-Beaches on Prince Edward Island
+Facts about Prince Edward Island beaches

 Anne of Green Gables, published in 1908, was written by PEI native, Lucy Maud Montgomery.
 It’s set in the province near Cavendish Beach.
 You can visit the house that inspired the book – now a National Historic Site.